 In an effort to cut down on the number of people who continually bring in litters of puppies or kittens from the same mothers, the Greater Androscoggin Humane Society will spay the mothers if the kittens or puppies are brought to the shelter.

 Neutering Discount Assistance

-The Greater Androscoggin Humane Society has funds available to offer neutering assistance to families in financial need. $25.00 for dogs.
+The Greater Androscoggin Humane Society has funds available to offer neutering assistance to families in financial need. $25.00 off from the total that your veterinarian would charge.
 We do have certificates available now and can be used at area veterinarians.
 Please call or drop by the shelter to see if you qualify.

 HELP!
 FIX ME Maine's Low Cost Spay/Neuter Program

 You can have your cat fixed for $10, and your dog fixed for $20.
 Let us help you fix your cat or dog.
 There aren't enough homes for all of them.
 If you can't afford to fix your cat or dog, call 1-800-367-1317 or (207) 287-7621.
 You may be eligible for the state's low-cost spay/neuter program, if you receive or are eligible for one of the following programs: Food Stamps, Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), Social Security Disability (SSD), and/or Maine Care (Medicaid).

 Community Spay Neuter Clinic located in Freeport.
 Compassionate Care at Affordable Prices

 What You Can Do If You Are Having Trouble Affording Emergency Veterinary Care: